dnabeast/BladeImageCrop/README.md

 ```
 or the image is appearing as an empty 4x3 aspect rectangle.

 The original image isn't where you told it.
-Double check your disk selection in the config, your filesystems setup and the images_from_public_path flag in the config.
+It should be looking in the public path.
+If you've done something weird to your public path this is a good place to start looking.
 In your local environment you can check the img's output image path to see the full path that it's looking for the image.

 ### Testing